jrmeyerhofer/LITA2017/Lesson_1/README.md

 Allows you to create add-ons for Google Sheets, Docs, Slides, or Forms, automate your workflow, integrate with external APIs, and more.
 It is JavaScript "like" and doesn’t need to be compiled.
 Because it's built into Google, you don't have to worry about hosting, backups, security, patching your server/application, or uploading files to a server.

 What can you do?
 Add a menu to a sheet, build a stand-alone application, or create a container bound application in a Google Sheet or Docs.
-You can also run a GAS application as a web service - independ from interfaces - that can be called from elsewhwere on the web.
+You can also run a GAS application as a web service - independ from interfaces - that can be called from elsewhere on the web.

 # Lesson Steps